dburriss/learn-with-me/using-vim/kata1/4-editing-files/b-instructions.md

 We will be sorting the list in order of highest mortality rate to lowest.

-1. Run command `:set number` to get line numbers if you do not still have them.
+> Tip 1: You should still have line numbers but if you closed Vim you can use  `:set number` to get them back.

 1. Using `Ctrl+w,w` ensure that you have the text.md buffer focused.
 2. Delete Cold fusion.
 Navigate down to the 2nd list item "Cold fusion" and use the motion `dd`.
 3. Copy paste Oil to second place.
 Move to "Oil" line and press `dd`, then move to "Coal" and press `p`.